iron-io/functions/docs/concepts.md

 **App** is a collection of functions grouped by a tag name, in this case, by the tag `app`.

-You can easily deploy multiple functions inside the same `App` creating a `app.yml` file in the parent directory of your functions directory.
+You can easily deploy multiple functions inside the same `App` creating a `app.yaml` file in the parent directory of your functions directory.

-### App.yml Structure
+### App.yaml Structure

 ```
-name: name-of-the-app

-functions:
+routes:
-  - "/name-of-the-app/myRoute:{path to the function directory}"
+  /name-of-the-app/myRoute: {path to the function directory}
-  - "/name-of-the-app/myOtherRoute:myOtherRoute/"
+  /name-of-the-app/myOtherRoute:
+    function: myOtherRoute/
+    tag:
+      private: true
 ```

 In this case when you run `fn deploy`, the fn tool will create/update all routes with the configured **function** and **path** and tag all of them with `app = name-of-the-app`